aws-samples/nextcloud-server/README.md

 If `installDCV` is `Yes`

 - `DCVwebConsole`: DCV web browser console URL link.
 Login as `ubuntu`.
-DDefault password is `EC2instanceID` value
+Default password is `EC2instanceID` value

 If `installWebmin` is `Yes`